 3.3 Gross lesion of dead birds

 In RA infection, usually higher morbidity is recorded.
 The mortality can rise from 5 to 75 % in ducklings that are below eight weeks old (Sandhu, 1986; Sarker et al,2017; Tang et al,2018).
 A typical RA infected ducks shows pericarditis, perihepatitis and airsacculitis with gelatinous and fibrinous exudates around heart and liver (Chikuba et al,2016; Ahmed et al,2021).
 The thoracic air sac along abdominal are also may affected (Sadhu,2008).
 In peritonitis, peritoneal serosa and mesentery were coated with foamy, white and sometimes fibrinous exudate.
 Nevertheless, conjunctivitis and nasal discharge were other most observed gross symptoms in RA infection (Lozica et al,2021).
-Nervous symptoms such as ataxia, tremor of head and neck along with diarrhoea, nasal discharge are evident on RA infection.
+Nervous symptoms such as ataxia, tremor of head and neck along with diarrhoea, nasal discharge were evident on RA infection.
 (Asplin,1955; Swayne et al,2013; Sarker et al,2017).
 In the present study, there was evident of these lesions in the affected died birds (Fig. 2).

 Fig. 2.
 Exhibition of torticollis /nervine symptoms (1) and airsacculitis (2) in affected dead ducks.